Updated 22 February 2026: corrected crash totals, clarified fatality references, updated 2026 Safety Car info, and refreshed equipment details.

 These cars are an integral part of the safety procedures when things do go wrong as they provide fast medical assistance including defibrillators, while Omega 1 keeps the other riders at the pace required until it is deemed safe to return to normal racing.

-In both F1 and Motogp the trackside marshalls will radio race direction any incident or issue they see and the necessary staff and vehicles are deployed.
+In both F1 and MotoGP the trackside marshals will radio race direction any incident or issue they see and the necessary staff and vehicles are deployed.

 The only real notable difference between the two is F1 requires the use of cranes near the track to assist with removing vehicles from following serious incidents.